 For the seller of an option, there is no maximum loss.
 In some circumstances you may be required to make further payments to pay for losses.
 The total loss you may incur may significantly exceed the amount invested.
-As the seller of a call option contract, you may be selected to sell a futures contract at an unfavourable price on the option's expiration date.
+As the seller of a call option contract, you may be selected to sell a futures contract at an unfavourable price on any Exchange business day.
 This futures position has risks associated with it.